Anthonymoe/jquery-salary-calculator/README.md

 [X] Create Inputs: First Name, Last Name, ID, Title, Annual Salary

-[ ] Create a submit button to collect the form information and push object into an array called employeeInfo
+[X] Create a submit button to collect the form information and push object into an array called employeeInfo

+[ ] Create a function to calculate total cost

 [ ] Create function to append information to DOM and clear inputs